hiboabd/stairway-test/README.md

 ## To use locally

-In your terminal, navigate to the project directory `leaderboard-test`, then type the command:
+In your terminal, navigate to the project directory `leaderboard-test/frontend`, then type the command:

+### `npm install`

+This will install the required node modules.

+If you do not have node package manager (NPM), follow the instructions outlined [here](https://www.npmjs.com/get-npm).

 ### `npm start`